cs-commons/cs-commons.github.io/specifications.md

 # File types

-In CS Commons sites and artifacts, files with a `.md` file extension are Markdown files, and files with an `.html` file extension are HTML.
+In CS Commons sites and artifacts, files with a `.md` file extension are Markdown files.
 We recommend the use of [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
+Because CS Commons sites and artifacts use [Jekyll](http://jekyllrb.com/), all Markdown files must contain YAML front matter.
+All Markdown files that are intended to render as web pages must use the `default` layout.

 JSON objects are defined by RFC 4627, [The application/json Media Type for JavaScript Object Notation (JSON)](http://www.ietf.org/rfc/rfc4627.txt).